Est. 2019 · Thornhill, Ontario

 II

-Language is not the foundation of thought.
-Physical experience is.
+Physical experience is the foundation of thought.

 III

-The sensor is not a peripheral.
-It is the epistemological foundation.
+The sensor is the epistemological foundation.

 IV